 License Manager ports

-With ArcGIS 10.3-10.5.1 License Manager, a specific port in the range 27000-27009, must be specified for the lmgrd daemon as a requirement for configuring it for use with a portal.
-The service.txt file found in the install directory (C:\Program Files (x86)\ArcGIS\License10.5\bin by default for a 10.5.1 installation) will now include the port 27000 by default after installing ArcGIS License Manager.
-If ArcGIS 10.5.1 License Manager was installed as an upgrade from an earlier version, for example over ArcGIS 10.2.2 License Manager and a port such as 27004 was already specified in the earlier install, this port may not be carried over into the new install.
+With ArcGIS 10.3-10.6 and 2018.0-2022.1 License Managers, a specific port in the range 27000-27009, must be specified for the lmgrd daemon as a requirement for configuring it for use with a portal.
+The service.txt file found in the install directory (C:\Program Files\ArcGIS\LicenseManager\bin by default for a 2021.0 and newer installation) includes the port 27000 by default after installing ArcGIS License Manager.
+If ArcGIS License Manager 2022.1 was installed as an upgrade from an earlier version, for example after ArcGIS 10.2.2 License Manager and a port such as 27004 was already specified in the earlier install, this port may not be carried over into the new install.
 In this case, the port will need to be manually re-entered into the service.txt file.
-If upgrading from ArcGIS 10.3-10.5 License Manager to ArcGIS 10.5.1 License Manager, then the port information in the Service.txt file will be retained.
-The lmgrd daemon port is communicated to the portal as part of the exported portal configuration *.json file.
+If upgrading from ArcGIS 10.5-10.6 License Manager, or ArcGIS License Manager 2018.0-2022.0 to ArcGIS License Manager 2022.1, then the port information in the Service.txt file will be retained.
+The lmgrd daemon port is communicated to the portal as part of the portal configuration *.json file.

 For information on configuring your License Manager to work through a firewall, please also see the Configure the ArcGIS License Manager to work through a firewall topic.
-For details on configuring the Portal for ArcGIS to work through a firewall, please also refer to the Portal for ArcGIS help documentation.
+For details on configuring an ArcGIS Enterprise Portal to work through a firewall, please also refer to the ArcGIS Enterprise help documentation.

 Transferring Named User licenses between License Managers

 Transfer of named user licenses from one ArcGIS License Manager to a different ArcGIS License Manager is not supported; concurrent use license transfers continue to be supported.
-If setting up a replacement or secondary License Manager, Esri customer service must be notified that the existing License Manager is being retired and that a new License Manager will be commissioned.
-This allows the named user entitlement counts to be updated correctly in My Esri and the new License Manager to be configured.
-Please see also the following section regarding Backup License Managers for Portal.
+If setting up a replacement or secondary License Manager, please visit My Esri to configure a new Named User license file.
+This allows the named user entitlement counts to be updated correctly in My Esri and the new License Manager to be configured correctly.
+Please see also the following section regarding Backup License Managers for ArcGIS Enterprise Portal.

-A backup License Manager can be configured for use with Portal for ArcGIS.
+A backup License Manager can be configured for use with an ArcGIS Enterprise Portal.
 This will allow the portal to continue providing named user licenses to ArcGIS Pro or Premium App sessions in the event the primary License Manager fails.
-For instructions on configuring the backup License Manager, please see the Portal for ArcGIS help documentation.
+For instructions on configuring the backup License Manager, please see the ArcGIS Enterprise help documentation.
 To obtain licenses for backup License Managers, contact Esri Customer Service or your local distributor.